dotnet/docs-aspire/docs/extensibility/custom-component.md

 }
 ```

 The consumer could choose to omit health checks by setting the `DisableHealthChecks` property to `true` in the configuration.
 This is a common pattern for components that have optional features.
+For more information on health checks and a working sample that includes a user interface, see [.NET Aspire ASP.NET Core HealthChecksUI sample](/samples/dotnet/aspire-samples/aspire-health-checks-ui/).

 ### Wire up telemetry